Key Points for Practice

 Genetic polymorphism can result in altered drug-receptor interactions or signaling pathways once a drug-receptor complex is formed causing inter-individual pharmacodynamic variations.
 Genomic variations can also affect oxidation/reduction and conjugation/hydrolysis reactions causing inter-individual pharmacokinetic variations.
 Furthermore, pharmacogenetic variations related to rare, unpredictable, i.e., idiosyncratic adverse effects have also been reported.

 Because of these genomic variations, an individual may be hyporeactive, i.e., a drug’s usual effect is produced at an unexpectedly high dose or hyperreactive, i.e., the usual effect of a drug is produced at an unexpectedly low dose.
-An individual may also developed tolerance following repeated exposure to a drug requiring higher doses to maintain efficacy.
+An individual may also develop a tolerance following repeated exposure to a drug requiring higher doses to maintain efficacy.
 Tolerance that develops rapidly, following the administration of only a few doses of a drug, is referred to as tachyphylaxis.

 The individual effective dose of a drug intended to produce a specific effect is usually expressed in terms of milligram per kilogram of body weight.
 Manufacturers’ maximum recommended dose (MRD), by definition, is for a 75 kg (165 lbs.) healthy adult.
 Ultimately, in determining the optimum therapeutic dose of a drug for an individual one must consider the patient’s weight, as well as other factors such as dynamic and kinetics variables related to a specific patient.